agabainnocent/agabainnocent.github.io/README.md

 </div>

-🎓 **Bachelor of Science in Statistics** — *Second Class Honours (Upper Division)* Kyambogo University, Kampala · CGPA: 3.86 · Graduated 2023
+🎓 **Bachelor of Science in Statistics**
+Kyambogo University, Kampala ·

 📜 **Google Data Analytics Certificate** — *In Progress*